TadDiDio/TadDiDio.github.io/_posts/2025-02-25-event-system.md

 Event<PlayerConnectionData> PlayerConnected;
 ```

+One final thing to mention is about how I combat the levels of misdirection and fragmented logic while using this system.
+If abused, the event system can quickly make debugging nearly impossible as various event handlers will add snippets of logic, then produce another event which will in turn be handled and filtered by even more logic and so on.
+Sequencing is also difficult to see at a glance because everything is event driven rather than neatly packed in a function.
+To solve both of these problems, I will introduce a sequencing event layer between the event system and any subsystems which need to coordinate.
+This extra layer intercepts all raw events and performs all logical filtering and sequencing before distrubting events as commands to the child subsystems under it.
+This means that a single sequencer class is handling all the logic making debugging and flow analysis much easier.

-I've learned all that I've discussed in this post though a lot of iteration and research, mainly though Locomotive 115 which is covered in another post on my site here.
+I've learned all that I've discussed in this post though a lot of iteration and research, mainly though Locomotive 115 and my developer console which are covered in other posts on my site here.
 Checkout my github to see the implementation (link at the bottom of the left side bar)!